only4sim/Noir-KZG/Readme.md

 ### Usage

-The code is contained within a single file `main.nr`.
+The code is contained within a single file.
 The implementation is structured as follows:

+1. The `eval_key` function computes the evaluation key based on a generator `g` and a scalar `s`.
-1. The `commit` function computes the commitment of a polynomial `p` with a generator `g` of the field `F`.
+2. The `commit` function computes the commitment of a polynomial `p` using an evaluation key `e`.
-2. The `eval` function computes the evaluation key `e` at a point `x`.
+3. The `eval` function computes the evaluation of polynomial `p` at a point `x` with a generator `g`.
-3. The `main` function demonstrates how to use the `commit` and `eval` functions, and includes an assertion to verify the correctness of the scheme.
+4. The `main` function demonstrates how to use the `eval_key`, `commit`, and `eval` functions, and includes assertions to verify the correctness of the scheme.
-4. A test function `test_main` is provided to exemplify the usage of the `main` function with specific values.
+5. A test function `test_main` is provided to exemplify the usage of the `main` function with specific values.

 ### File Structure